aburch/simutrans/documentation/OTRP_information_en.md

 - The overlaying warning of addon names is disabled in OTRP.
 The warning will be shown when simutrans is launched with **-showoverlay** option or is launched as a server.
 - In OTRP, a longblocksignal reserves all tiles that are checked.
 In other words, a longblocksignal reserves exactly till the next signal, exceeding the end of the route.
 This is a prior implementation of a feature that is discussed in the simutrans international forum.
 - with `-snapshot x,y,z,f` option, simutrans takes a snapshot and immediately quits. x, y, and z are the central coordinate, and f is zoom factor which takes a value from 0 to 9.
-- general_tool[41] is merge_halt_tool.
-If you select two stations with this tool, the stations are merged into one same station.
-The cost of this operation depends on the distance between two stations.
-(Implemented by HyperSim)

 # Parameters of OTRP
 Most of these are stored in the game.